swinslow/ll-explorer-py/docs/notes.md

 > "For example, the German character U+00DF "ß" _small letter sharp s_ expands when uppercased to the sequence of two characters "SS".
 This also occurs where there is no precomposed character corresponding to a case mapping, such as with U+0149 "ŉ" _latin small letter n preceded by apostrophe_."

-So, this conversion should go character-by-character, and adjust the character location mapping as needed.
+So, this conversion should go character-by-character, and adjust the character location mapping in **procmap** as needed.

 ### Step 4: Convert repeating characters

-For each conversion step, the string length may change; so the conversion should adjust the character location mapping as needed.
+For each conversion step, the string length may change; so the conversion should adjust the character location mapping in **procmap** as needed.

 #### Step 4(a): Remove separators